Datatamer/terraform-aws-opensearch/README.md

 # Resources Created
 This module creates:
-* a new Elasticsearch domain in AWS
+* a new OpenSearch domain in AWS

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements